snowch-notes/data-architecture/README.md

     - running (production) budget?
     - maintenance (e.g. bug fix) budget?
  - Who are the team members and what are their responsibilities?
+ - Who will maintain the solution in production?
  - Do you have technology preferences?
 E.g.
     - hadoop vs rdbms
     - open source vs proprietary